cloud-gov/federalist.18f.gov/pages/using-federalist/customer-responsibilities.md

 #### You own your URL

 To put a site live on Federalist, you must direct DNS for your URL to a custom address provided by the Federalist team (meaning, that visitors to that address will be pointed at Federalist so they can load your site from us).
-SEtting DNS for a new or existing URL may involve working with other offices at your agency; these processes typically vary.
+Setting DNS for a new or existing URL may involve working with other offices at your agency; these processes typically vary.

 #### You own any custom code on your static webpages